murry61/touchosc-reaktor-8steps/README.md

 </div>

 ## Description
 A basic and easy to use TouchOSC template to control a Reaktor 8 STEPS Sequencer virtual instrument.
 It can be used in a simple setup to improvise in your workflow, enjoy and inspire your productions.
-The template sends the transport signals (play, stop, bpm) and sequencer values (pitch, gate, velocity, gate rate, gate length, steps, direction, offset, transpose, reset).
-The sequencer sends the midi sequence to other hosted instruments in your DAW.
-A return track in your DAW sends back the midi messages to visualize the position steps for an interactive experience.
-It materializes a small and basic "physical" sequencer for your musical production workflow to play any Ableton virtual instruments or even an external modular gear by using it with Ableton CV tools.
+The template sends the transport and sequencer values.
+The sequencer in turn sends the midi sequence to other hosted instruments in your DAW.
+A return track sends back CC messages to visualize the position steps for an interactive experience.
+It "materializes" a small and basic "physical" sequencer for your musical production workflow to play virtual instruments or even an external modular gear by using it with Ableton CV tools.

 <div align="center">
 <img src="images/img1.jpg" >